Fixpoint operators for 2-categorical structures: Acknowledgments

 \end{itemize} \end{definition}

 \begin{remark} We can in fact consider bijective-on-objects functors for $J : \cat{C} \to \cat{D}$ but we restrict to identity-on-objects functors to make the notation less cumbersome. \end{remark}

-As mentioned in the introduction, our approach is to use a categorification of the Plotkin-Simpson theorem which characterizes existence and uniqueness of fixpoint operators for $1$-categories that are obtained as the Kleisli of a comonad satisfying some conditions on bifree algebras \cite{simpson2000complete}.
+As mentioned in the introduction, our approach is to use a categorification of the Plotkin-Simpson theorem which characterizes existence and uniqueness of fixpoint operators for $1$-categories that are obtained as Kleisli categories of comonads satisfying some conditions on bifree algebras \cite{simpson2000complete}.

 Recall that for an endofunctor $T : \cat{D} \to \cat{D}$, a \emph{bifree $T$-algebra} (also called dialgebra, compact algebra or free bialgebra) is an initial $T$-algebra $(A, a: TA \to A)$ such that the inverse of $a$ is a final $T$-coalgebra $(A, a^{-1}: A \to TA)$. \begin{theorem}[Plotkin-Simpson \cite{simpson2000complete}] Let $\cat{C}$ be a category equipped with a comonad $(T, \delta, \varepsilon)$ and a terminal object.
 We denote by $\cat{D}$ the co-Kleisli category $\cat{C}_{T}$ and by $J : \cat{C} \to \cat{D}$ the free functor induced by the comonadic adjunction. \begin{enumerate} \item If the endofunctor $T$ has a bifree algebra, then $\cat{D}$ has a unique uniform (with respect to $J$) fixpoint operator. \item If $\cat{C}$ is cartesian and the endofunctor $T \circ T$ has a bifree algebra, then $\cat{D}$ has a unique uniform (with respect to $J$) dinatural fixpoint operator. \end{enumerate} \end{theorem} We proceed to give the general recipe to obtain bifree algebras for endofunctors in a suitable preorder-enriched setting in order to motivate the generalizations to dimension $2$ in Section~\ref{sec:examples}.